aoliver44/taxaHFE/README.md

  # **taxaHFE**

  ## VERSION 2 RELEASE:
  Version 2 of this algorthim makes numerous advances over Version 1.
-Version 2 can be found on the [development branch](https://github.com/aoliver44/taxaHFE/tree/development).
 While it is reasonably stable, please report any issues!
 We suggest you use Version 2!

  Change log:
 - convert to using a tree-based data structure